 Some of the weed control, disease management and pest management are important components of effective coastal management, due to the high degree of impact that introduced species have on native flora and fauna.
 Increases in soil erosion, changes to soil nutrient status and losses in genetic/species diversity are some of these major impacts of human settlement.

-Weeds and pests currently requiring management by the City include but are not limited to:
+Weeds and pests currently requiring management by the City include:

 Coastal